max-goerlitz/far-UVC-safety-figures/README.md

 In line with the principles of open science and open data, we are committed to transparency about our research process.
 By sharing our code and data, we aim to make our research more accessible, reproducible, and verifiable.
 We also acknowledge that errors can occur, and public scrutiny can help improve our work.

 We warmly welcome any feedback or questions.
-If you identify any mistakes or improvements in our code or data, please do not hesitate to contact us.
+If you identify any mistakes or improvements in our code or data, please do not hesitate to contact us (hello [at] maxgoerlitz [dot] com).

 # A guide to this repository: